Scottish Government POLITIC4022

 Are reassessment opportunities available for all summative assessments?
 Not applicable$reassessOppTxt

-This course aims to equip students with a knowledge and understanding of politics in Scotland since devolution, with an emphasis on recent developments.
+This course will explore politics in Scotland since devolution, with an emphasis on recent developments.
 We will look at how Scottish political institutions compare to their counterparts elsewhere and how Scotland differs from Westminster.
 We will explore Scottish nationalism, the Scottish Parliament, the Scottish Government, Scotland's different electoral systems, its voting behaviour, its political parties, and its public and social policies.
 The quality of Scottish democracy will also be critically examined.

 Intended Learning Outcomes of Course